trdroid/Google-App-Engine-Examples/_misc/setup/README.md

 ### Install Google App Engine Component

-The App Engine Component provides necessary tools (implemented in Python which explains the dependency on Python 2.7) to run and test applications locally, and to deploy them to the Cloud Platform.
+The App Engine Component provides necessary tools (implemented in Python which explains the dependency on Python 2.7) to run and test applications locally, and to deploy them to the App Engine.

 > onGit/GAE$ gcloud components install app-engine-java